jjwyse/sandbox/README.md

 sandbox
 ============

-sandbox for playing around with new technologies and testing stuff out
+sandbox for playing around with new technologies and random hacks